 Accordingly, in order to understand how this rule operates, one needs to understand the industry and legal definition of the term ‘customer’.
-Here, our experienced securities fraud lawyers explain who qualifies and who does not qualify as a customer under FINRA Rule 12200.
+Here, our experienced FINRA arbitration lawyers explain who qualifies and who does not qualify as a customer under FINRA Rule 12200.

 In general, courts take the view that a plaintiff qualifies as a customer under Rule 12200 if they are not a broker or a dealer and they either:

 In many cases, this definition is easy to apply.
 For example, if you purchase securities directly through a FINRA member firm, you are unquestionably a customer of that brokerage for the purposes of FINRA Rule 12200.
 As such, you have the ability to compel arbitration to resolve a dispute.
 Though, there are some other cases in which it is not necessarily clear if one qualifies as a customer under this definition.